iiroj/react-style-reset/README.md

 ## Features

-This module includes Eric Meyer's Reset CSS 2.0 written as "object styles", to be easily used with [styled-component](https://www.styled-components.com/) and [emotion](https://emotion.sh/).
+This module includes [Eric Meyer's Reset CSS 2.0](https://meyerweb.com/eric/tools/css/reset/) written as "object styles", to be easily used with [styled-component](https://www.styled-components.com/) and [emotion](https://emotion.sh/).
 Also included is a template literal version.

+Also included is the popular [Normalize.css](https://necolas.github.io/normalize.css/), a modern HTML5-ready alternative to CSS resets, in both object and template literal versions.

 ## Usage

+## Reset.css

 With object styles: